Creating a Competitive Employee Benefits Plan

 It may also be beneficial to survey your employees about what benefits they desire, or you may try to find out what benefits your competitors offer.

-Once you have a basic idea of the employee benefits plan you want to offer, call First Bank Insurance Services* at (910) 692-5754 to get started.
-First Bank Insurance Services are available in North Carolina only,** and we can help you build an employee benefits package that works for your business.
+Once you have a basic idea of the employee benefits plan you want to offer, call First Bank Insurance Services at (866) 399-6222, and we can help you build an employee benefits package that works for your business.

 *Investment and Insurance Products are NOT Bank Deposits, NOT FDIC-Insured, HAVE NO Bank Guarantee, NOT Insured by any Federal Government Agency, May Go Down in Value.